Avatar: The Last Airbender (video game): Plot

 While training at the Northern Water Tribe, Avatar Aang and Katara hear reports of a waterbender, Hiryu, going missing, which they investigate.
 They arrive at the Water Tribe as a Fire Nation ship attacks, led by Prince Zuko.
 They are able to fend off the attackers, but Katara is captured during the battle.
 Aang and Sokka follow the ship, but are slowed by a firebending machine.
 They follow the ship to an Earth Kingdom port.
 They slip into the jail and release Katara, who informs them of another prisoner named Lian the Maker, who is being forced to make machines for the Fire Nation.
 When they arrive at Lian's cell, they find it empty, except for a map to an Earth Kingdom village.
 They find the village under attack by machines.
-After fending off the machines, picking up Haru and being informed that one of his earthbending friends Yuan was kidnapped, they travel to the library of Omashu for clues to where the machines might originate from.
-The information from the library leads them to an uncharted island.
+After fending off the machines, they pick up Haru and are informed that one of his earthbending friends, Yuan, was kidnapped.
+They travel to the library of Omashu for clues to where the machines might originate from, which leads them to an uncharted island.

-On the island, they find Lian, making more machines.
+On the island, they find Lian, making the machines.
 She fears that Avatar Aang will not be able to master all four elements before Sozin's comet arrives.
 Aang refuses her help, seeing as how the machines are disrupting villages.
-Lian then voices her contempt for him as she sends a machine to fight them to flee to the Air temple, attempting to destroy the Avatar statues.
+Lian sends a machine to fight them, and they flee to the Air temple, attempting to destroy the Avatar statues.
 They stop Lian, but Katara, Sokka, and Haru are all captured by another machine.
 Aang pursues Lian and the machine to a fortress.
 After Aang rescues his friends, they find Prince Zuko, also captured by a machine.
 Upon rescuing him, Prince Zuko attacks the group.
 At the end of the resulting fight, the Fire Nation prince is knocked over a cliff and swept over a waterfall.

 The four enter the fortress, where they find Lian, where she finished a machine being operated by the missing waterbender Hiryu, Haru's friend Yuan and a nameless firebender.
 Lian tries to attach Aang to the machine, but he battles it instead.
 During the fight, Katara is struck down, causing a furious Aang to enter the powerful Avatar State and destroy the machine once and for all, burying Lian under its rubble, killing her (though she survives in the portable versions of the game).

 As the four leave the fortress, Prince Zuko is seen crawling up on the shoreline, grumbling angrily, due to having failed to capture the Avatar.